Published 17:24 IST, November 7th 2024

 What is a Systematic Investment Plan (SIP)?

 SIP allows you to invest a fixed amount in mutual funds at regular intervals, typically monthly.
-It’s a disciplined approach that doesn’t require you to time market.
+It’s a disciplined approach that doesn’t require you to time the market.

 Imagine you decide to invest Rs 5,000 each month in an equity mutual fund.
-No matter what market condition is, you invest this amount consistently.
-Over time, this approach averages your buying price and helps mitigate market volatility, especially in long term.
+No matter what the market condition is, you invest this amount consistently.
+Over time, this approach averages your buying price and helps mitigate market volatility, especially in the long term.

 Who should use SIP?